Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 If a client does not have sufficient information to perform the FIDO authentication, the client can send an information request message to the server.

-This is the case if Passkeys are not used, since the FIDO authenticator needs the public key identifier to access the credentials.
+This is the case if Passkeys are not used, since the FIDO authenticator needs the list of acceptable public key identifiers to access the actual credentials on the FIDO token.

 With the information request the client can transmit additional information that help the server to compile this information.